-The danger of Delay.
+The Danger of Delay.

-Why should I say, "'Tis yet too soon, To seek for heav'n, or think of death!"
+WHY should I say, "Tis yet too soon To seek for heav'n or think of death?"
 A flower may fade before 'tis noon, And I this day may lose my breath.

-If this rebellious heart of mine

-Despise the gracious calls of heav'n,

-I may be harden'd in my sin,

-And never have repentance giv'n!

-What if the Lord grow wrath and swear,

-While I refuse to read and pray,

-That he'll refuse to lend an ear,

-To all my groans another day?
+If this rebellious heart of mine Despise the gracious calls of heaven, I may be harden'd in my sin, And never have repentance given!
+What if the Lord grow wroth and swear, While I refuse to read and pray, That he'll refuse to lend an ear To all my groans another day ?

-What if his dreadful anger burn, While I refuse his offer'd grace, And all his love to fury turn, And strike me dead upon the place.
+What if his dreadful anger burn, While I refuse his offer'd grace, And all his love to fury turn, And strike me dead upon the place ?

-'Tis dang'rous to provoke a God!

-His pow'rand vengeance none can tell!

-One stroke of his Almighty rod

-Shall send young sinners quick to hell.
+'Tis dang'rous to provoke a God !
+His power and vengeance none can tell: One stroke of his Almighty rod Shall send young sinners quick to hell.

-Then 'twill for ever be in vain

-To cry for pardon and for grace;

-To wish I had my time again,

-Or hope to see my Maker's face.
+Then 'twill for ever be in vain To cry for pardon and for grace; To wish I had my time again, Or hope to see my Maker's face.